C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 always result in the same code, all other version only point to a ``HEAD`` of a git branch.

+Note that tagged versions for COSMO on the ``c2sm-master`` and ``c2sm-features`` branches are not yet provided but will be offered soon.
+We thus recommend using the ``spack devbuildcosmo`` command for now.

 So long story short:

 **Always use a valid git tag as a version-suffix when building